brunolandowski/shift/README.md

 # Shift
 Shift in a scroll system based on columns.
 It allows to scroll in columns with differents speed.
+This script use `jquery.mouseweel.js`.

 [Download](https://raw.githubusercontent.com/brunolandowski/nexus/master/nexus.js)